-I study conflict and intervention, with a focus on the politics and ethics of humanitarian intervention and the infrastructures that they use.
+I study conflict and intervention, with a focus on the politics and ethics of humanitarian interventions and the infrastructures that they use.
 My current research project concerns a radio early warning network in rural Congo.
 In studying the politics, history, labor, and routines of the early warning network, I am interested in varying definitions of (in)security, rural connectivity, everyday use of technology, militarism and humanitarianism, ethics of protection, sound, idioms of technology, histories of intervention, politics of community self-defense, and radio technologies.
 This dissertation research is funded by the Social Science Research Council, Wenner Gren Foundation, and National Science Foundation.

 My previous research project looked at FM radio programs the encouraged rebels to surrender in and around Uganda.
 I look at message production and reception, humanitarian use of justice and reconciliation narratives, and the militarization of humanitarianism in northern Uganda and northeastern Congo.
 I am still completing some of this research.

 You can see my publications related to my research here.